 Don’t take a first time DUI offense lightly.
 You’re looking at 48 hours to five days in jail, a fine of up to $1,000, and 72 hours of community service if you don’t work with an attorney who can get your charges reduced or completely dismissed by pointing out the inconsistencies in the prosecution’s case or negotiating a plea deal.

 In addition, you’ll need to complete a substance abuse rehabilitation program and lose your license for up to 90 days.
-Call Fayard Criminal Law at (808) 445-6708 to get an advocate on your side who can fight against these harsh penalties.
+Call Fayard Criminal Law at (808) 445-6708 to get a Hawaiian advocate on your side who can fight against these harsh penalties.

 If this is your second, third, or even fourth DUI, the penalties only increase.
 On the low end, you could be looking at up to 14 days in jail, a $1,500 fine, and a one-year suspension on your driver’s license.
 The high end?
 Up to five years in prison plus five years probation, a five-year license suspension and loss of your vehicle.

-It’s important to work with an attorney quickly to avoid losing your driver’s license, which can impact your life the most.
+It’s important to work with a DUI defense attorney quickly to avoid losing your driver’s license, which can impact your life the most.
 We may be able to find alternatives to a revocation, such as a driving assessment or driver’s education course.

 - Cliff T

-If you are convicted of a DUI, you may have to report it to your employer or, if you are in the military, to your commanding officers.
+If you are convicted of a DUI in Hawaii, you may have to report it to your employer or, if you are in the military, to your commanding officers.
 This can result in significant additional consequences, including termination from employment or harsh penalties on base.

-If you face an administrative hearing to assess consequences by a professional licensing board or military panel, attorney Michael Fayard can represent you there as well.
-You won’t need to find a different lawyer to pick up the case halfway through.
+If you face an administrative hearing to assess consequences by a professional licensing board or military panel, DUI defense attorney Michael Fayard can represent you there as well.
+You won’t need to find a different lawyer to pick up your DUI case halfway through.
 Instead, you can save money on legal fees by continuing with the same attorney.

-Here are some other resources that may help if you or a loved one is charged with a DUI.Field Sobriety Tests
+Here are some other resources that may help if you or a loved one is charged with a DUI in Hawaii.Field Sobriety Tests